-The Asylum Seeker Resource Centre have joined as a Digital Springboard delivery partner to bring digital skills training to people seeking asylum in Australia
+The Asylum Seeker Resource Centre has joined as a Digital Springboard delivery partner to bring digital skills training to people seeking asylum in Australia

-Digital Springboard is driven by local delivery partners working with communities to deliver the free digital skills courses those communities want to learn.
+Digital Springboard is driven by local delivery partners working with communities to deliver the free digital skills courses.

 We provide training to all our partners to help them deliver their chosen courses.
 Train the trainer sessions may be delivered in-person, in webinars, or via online trainer videos.
 Last month we delivered face-to-face train the trainer sessions for delivery partners in Footscray, a diverse, multi-cultural suburb in Melbourne’s inner west.